 such a large city required a complex activity, which ranged from the import and storage

 of commodities to fire brigades, from town planning institutions to the maintenance

 of aqueducts and sewers.

-Shopping centres and malls were built next to the libraries and the baths where the wealthiest Romans spent most of the day.
+Shopping centres and malls were built next to the fora and the baths where the wealthiest Romans spent most of the day.